 - Written by Administrator

 Orthotics are made in different ways.
 Many methods are used to capture the shape of the patient's feet to manufacture the orthoses, for example foam boxes, plaster of paris, resin sock casts, or digitally making use of a pressure plate or 3D scanner.
 It all depends on the personal preferance of the podiatrist practice that you visit.
-According to research, all methods provide the podiatrist with decent orthoses.
-It depends more on how the Podiatrist interpreted the findings and formulate the prescription.
-Hence: prescribed custom orthotics.
+According to research, all methods makes decent orthoses.
+It depends more on how the podiatrist interpreted the findings and formulated the prescription.

-This Podiatrist prefers working with plaster of paris (neutral) impression casts.
-He works hands on with the positive casts (plate of paris model) taken from each individual patient.
+This podiatrist prefers working with plaster of paris (neutral) impression casts.
+He works hands on with the positive casts (plaster of paris model) taken from each individual patient.